Skip to main content

 What is an AI Maestro?

-Jason Calacanis described it as 'the job nobody sees coming': someone who knows a business deeply enough to deploy and manage AI agents without writing a line of code.
+Jason Calacanis described it as 'the job nobody sees coming': someone who knows a business deeply enough to guide AI agent adoption without writing a line of code.
 At IQ Source, we've been doing exactly that role.

-An AI Maestro operates across three dimensions.
+An AI Maestro operates across three dimensions over the full adoption cycle.
 First, through Process Archaeology, they map workflows as they actually happen — capturing the tribal knowledge that lives outside of manuals.
 Next, in Agent Design, they define the boundaries for autonomy, escalation, and confidence for each agent decision.
 Finally, with Risk Calibration, they draw the line between full automation and keeping a human in the loop, creating decision gates based on the risk involved.

 The canonical method